BoubacarDiene/mmstreamer/TROUBLESHOOT.md

 ## 2. Fix "/usr/bin/ld: cannot find -lpng"

-Create a symbolic link to the installed version of libpng.
+Supposing that "-dev" version of libpng is installed and "/usr/lib/x86_64-linux-gnu/libpng.so" does not exist, create a symbolic link to the installed version of libpng.
 Example on ubuntu 17.10 64 bits :

 ```